j-a-s-d/webrod/README.md

 # webrod
 an easy to use http server for nim

-* Based on the HttpHost of the net package of my Java Whiz project https://github.com/j-a-s-d/whiz
+> based on the HttpHost of the net package of my Java Whiz project https://github.com/j-a-s-d/whiz

 ## EXAMPLE: